 - The thrill of whitewater.
 Rushing through the Adirondacks, taking on the fastest and most challenging rivers.

 Springtime brings the best whitewater experience; as seasons change, you'll start to see more boats on the water and atop cars across the region.
-But even if you can’t make it to Lake Placid in the spring, don’t think you’ve missed out, the Adirondacks offer year-round paddling experiences, including whitewater rafting.
+But even if you can’t make it to Lake Placid in the spring, don’t think you’ve missed out, the Adirondacks offer year-round paddling experiences.

 Overnight trips in the Adirondacks